 Directions

-- Prepare the Cranberries: Rinse and sort cranberries, discarding any that are damaged or moldy.
+- Prepare the Cranberries: Rinse and pick through the cranberries and throw away any that look bad or have mold.

-- Add Orange and Spice: Stir in the orange juice and zest, along with cinnamon if desired, and continue to cook for a few more minutes.
+- Add Orange and Spice: Stir in orange juice and zest and cinnamon if you want then let it cook couple more minutes.

-- Jar and Store: Pour the hot jam into sterile jars, leaving some headspace.
-Seal with lids and allow to cool to room temperature before storing in the refrigerator.
+- Jar and Store: Pour hot jam into clean jars, leaving some space on top.
+Close lids and let cool to room temp before putting in fridge.

 Pro Tips and Advice

-- Store homemade cranberry jam in the refrigerator for up to three weeks or process it for longer-term storage through canning.
+- Store homemade jam in fridge for up to three weeks or can it if want to keep longer.

-- If the jam doesn’t thicken, you can try cooking it for a bit longer, or add a bit of pectin.
+- If jam dont thicken, cook bit longer or add a little pectin.

-- Cranberry jam pairs wonderfully with creamy cheeses, enhances breakfast dishes like toast or pancakes, and can elevate desserts or savory meats as a glaze.
+- Cranberry jam goes well with cheese, pancakes, and even meats as a glaze.

 Creative Uses for Cranberry Jam